Best Outdoor Activities Around Canberra

 Stand Up Paddle Boarding & Kayaking

 Located in the centre of Canberra is Lake Burley Griffin.
-This peaceful inner-city lake is the ideal place to try your hand at stand-up paddle boarding & kayaking.
+This peaceful inner-city lake is the ideal place to try your hand at stand-up paddle boarding and kayaking.

 Cruise along the lake either independently or with an instructor-led class.
 You’re bound to see some great wildlife along the way including black swans, water dragons, galahs and cockatoos– and maybe even an elusive platypus.

 For those who love the adrenaline rush that comes from being off the ground, Canberra is the right place to be.
-One of the most loved attractions in Australia’s capital city is hot air ballooning.
+One of the most popular attractions in Canberra is hot air ballooning.

 Providing the best vantage over the city – and one of the only opportunities in the world to fly over a parliament house.
 What could be better than floating over the city at dawn as the sun starts to rise, with a glass of bubbles?